Singapore Company Incorporation: 4 Government Grants for Start-up

 - be prepared to incorporate a company in Singapore in the form of private limited company with business activities wholly or mainly based in Singapore.

 The above write-up clearly suggests that each grant has some nuances that every start-up entrepreneur should be aware of.
-Qualifying criteria, disbursement methods and other terms and conditions are a few things that you must consider when determining which funding scheme would work for you.
+Qualifying criteria, disbursement methods and other terms and conditions are a few things that you must consider when determining which Singapore funding scheme would work best for you.
 If you are an aspiring entrepreneur who wants to open a company in Singapore, you are recommended to review the terms and conditions of the grants prior to approaching respective government agencies for making an application.